MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-operational-tasks.md

 ### Optimize database operations

-Database operations and maintenance are the activities involved in managing and optimizing the performance of a database.
+Database operations and maintenance are activities that are performed to manage and optimize the performance of a database.
 These operations include tasks like backups, schema changes, performance tuning, and monitoring.

 Schema changes involve modifying the structure of a database, such as adding or altering tables, columns, or indexes.
 These changes might require extra processing and resource utilization during the deployment process, potentially affecting the overall performance of the workload.
 Schema changes can disrupt performance to active queries, indexes, or transactions or cause data to be unavailable.

 To minimize these effects, you should plan and test schema changes in a nonproduction environment.
-You can use different deployment techniques to implement schema updates.
+You can use various deployment techniques to implement schema updates.
 You should also use available schema changing tools to optimize the process.
 Archiving data and partitioning can help reduce the effects of schema changes.

 ### Optimize backups